silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 Take Article 23 first, because the numbers are the strongest anywhere in this argument.

 The Australian Bureau of Statistics, in its 2022 disability survey, put the unemployment rate for working-age autistic people at 18.2%.
 For people with disability generally it was 7.5%.
 For people without disability, 3.1%.
-Labour force participation was 50.2%, against 84.9% for people without disability. [^25] So half of working-age autistic Australians are not in the labour market at all, and of the half who are, close to one in five cannot get work.
+Labour force participation was 50.2%, against 84.9% for people without disability. [^25][^25a] So half of working-age autistic Australians are not in the labour market at all, and of the half who are, close to one in five cannot get work.

 Those two rates are usually quoted separately, and quoting them separately hides the answer to the obvious question.
 Participation tells you who is in the labour market.
 Unemployment tells you what share of *those people* cannot find work.
 Multiply them out and you get the number nobody states: **about 41% of working-age autistic Australians are actually employed.** [^g]

-Do the same arithmetic for people without disability - 84.9% participating, 3.1% of them unemployed - and you get about 82%.
+Do the same calculation for people without disability - 84.9% participating, 3.1% of them unemployed - and you get about 82%.

 Two in five of us are in work.
 Four in five of everyone else.

 Read that with Part 3 in hand.
 The half sitting outside the labour market entirely are not a clinical finding - they are a withdrawal, with a history behind it.

 I want to be clear that the 41% is my calculation, not a published Bureau figure.
-It is derived by combining two rates the Bureau does publish, and it carries whatever assumptions sit underneath them. [^g] But the arithmetic is not controversial, and the reason it is worth doing is that the two published numbers are individually survivable in a way their product is not.
+It is derived by combining two rates the Bureau does publish, and it carries whatever assumptions sit underneath them. [^g] But the mathematics is not controversial, and the reason it is worth doing is that the two published numbers are individually survivable in a way their product is not.
 An 18.2% unemployment rate sounds like a bad labour market.
 A 50.2% participation rate sounds like a lifestyle statistic.
 Together they say that the majority of autistic adults of working age are not working, and that is a different sentence entirely.

 The United Kingdom produces the same shape.
-Its official statistics show autistic people with the lowest employment rate of any disability group, by a wide margin - a figure that has been reported around the low twenties and, on more recent definitions, in the mid thirties, against roughly half for disabled people overall and around eighty per cent for non-disabled people. [^26] [^h]
+Its official statistics show autistic people with the lowest employment rate of any disability group, by a wide margin - a figure that has been reported around the low twenties and, on more recent definitions, in the mid-thirties, against roughly half for disabled people overall and around eighty per cent for non-disabled people. [^26][^h]

 The peer-reviewed work agrees and adds the time dimension.
 Bury and colleagues followed 2,449 autistic adults across eight annual waves and found that the single largest employment trajectory was stable unemployment: 1,189 people, staying there. [^27] Baldwin, Costley and Warren surveyed 130 Australian autistic adults and found people with the capacity and the willingness to work, facing significant labour market disadvantage, working below their qualifications. [^28]